 Zach Gilford, Amber Heard, William Hurt

-The River Why received an award for Best Cinematography at the Ashland Film Festival.
-It stars Zach Gilford, William Hurt, and Amber Heard in crucial roles.
+The film boasts impressive cinematography, earning the Best Cinematography award at the Ashland Film Festival.
+Noteworthy performances from Zach Gilford, William Hurt, and Amber Heard enrich this evocative coming-of-age tale.

 ComedyDramaRomance